 - Multiple coverage and payment options, including recurring card payments

-- Automatic coverage for eligible newly hired employees who drive company vehicles (where offered by the carrier)
+- Automatic coverage for eligible newly hired employees who drive company vehicles

 - Bilingual Spanish–English agents who understand commercial auto and trucking risks

-- Can combine bobtail / non-trucking liability with primary commercial auto coverage and physical damage
+- Can combine bobtail/non-trucking liability with primary commercial auto coverage and physical damage

 - Helpful if you need flexibility around foreign licenses, prior lapses, or growing from one truck to a small fleet